CharterTechChair/Charter-Website/README.md

         export AWS_ACCESS_KEY_ID='test'
         export AWS_SECRET_ACCESS_KEY='test'

+- Install pillow:

+        pip install pillow

 - Setup the database according to Django's specifications.

         python manage.py migrate
         python manage.py syncdb

-If you run into an error stating something along the lines of `ImportError: No module named blank`, try running `pip install django-blank` (replacing blank with the module that can't be found)
+If you run into an error stating something along the lines of `ImportError: No module named blank` (the modules are `jquery, dajax, dajaxice, crispy_forms, storages, jsmin, ldap`), try running `pip install django-blank` (replacing blank with the module that can't be found)

+**NB: ldap's module is `django-auth-ldap` not `django-ldap`**

 It will ask you to create an admin.
 Use the login credentials in `charterclub/local_settings.py`.
 Say yes, and use the following: